Freezystem/redux-app/README.md

 ###Features

 Here is the features I intend to have on this project
-- [x] Configure a full webpack build
+- [x] Configure a webpack development build
 - [x] Create a simple redux app
 - [ ] Add and use complex forms
 - [x] Add some styles